Waves of Global Change:

 This book is for educators, students grades 9-university, and adult learners.

-FREE educator resources that include puzzles, questions, and power point presentations.
+FREE educator resources that include puzzles, questions, and power point presentations. email for copy

-Non-profit priced at $22.95
+426 pgs., non-profit priced at $22.95

 Also by Dr. Ames, an accompanying 158-page Educator's Handbook for Teaching a Holistic World History provides suggestions and strategies for use in the grade 9-university classroom.